 A CoinGecko API Key:

 Required to fetch live crypto prices.
-The free Demo API key is sufficient to get started, while a Pro plan offers higher rate limits for more frequent data refreshes.
+The free Demo API key is sufficient to get started, while a paid plan offers higher rate limits for more frequent data refreshes.
 You can follow our guide to get your free Demo API key.

 How to Use the Crypto Tax Calculator Google Sheet Template

-Setting up the CoinGecko API Key in Google Sheets
+Setting up the CoinGecko Add-on

 How to Add Specific Coins